 A business overview is a brief summation of the company and its recent performance.
 It’s designed to help set the context for the rest of the impact report or to remind the reader of pertinent information the rest of the report will detail.

 In Nike’s CSR report, the business overview provides key information about the company condensed into a single page of highlights.
-It includes a brief description of Nike’s business model, some of the current product development and roll-out initiatives, a list and description of the brands that Nike owns, and key financial data that would be of particular interest to stakeholders, such as annual revenue and return on investment (ROI).
+It includes a brief description of Nike’s business model, some of the current product development and roll-out initiatives, a list and description of the brands that Nike owns, and key financial data that would be of particular interest to investors, such as annual revenue and return on investment (ROI).

-A corporate social responsibility report is an opportunity to build or reinforce trust between a company, its employees, stakeholders, and the general public.
+A corporate social responsibility report is an opportunity to build or reinforce trust between a company, its employees, customers, investors, and the general public.
 For this reason, companies should be upfront in sustainability reports, even when the truth is somewhat unpleasant.
 If a CSR report contains misrepresentations, the public will lose trust in the company that creates it.